 The coronavirus job retention scheme enables employers to contact HMRC for a grant to cover most of the wages for employees who are temporarily not working due to the virus.

-The CJRS pays up to 80% of wages for up to £2500 per worker each month for 3-months
+The initial CJRS pays up to 80% of wages for up to £2500 per worker each month.
+The first part of the scheme, 80% up to £2,500 goes from 1 March to 31 July.

 Which Employers are eligible?